kiehozero/resume/README.md

 [ ] I'm toying with the idea of changing the progress bar colour scheme to match those of the official programming language logos.

-[ ] My name and role description need centring when they display on a mobile device
+[ ] My name and role description need centring when they display on a mobile device.

+[ ] I'm going to personalise the content on the Interests pages from the initial tutorial content.

 [x] Hide the Contact Info box when contact.html displays on a mobile device.